usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 This standard also requires a lesser degree of effort on the part of a public accommodation than the &quot;undue burden&quot; limitation on the auxiliary aids requirements of the ADA.
-In that sense, it can be characterized as a lower standard.The readily achievable standard is also less demanding than the &quot;undue hardship&quot; standard in title I, which limits the obligation to make reasonable accommodation in employment.
+In that sense, it can be characterized as a lower standard.
+The readily achievable standard is also less demanding than the &quot;undue hardship&quot; standard in title I, which limits the obligation to make reasonable accommodation in employment.

 #### How does a public accommodation determine when barrier removal is readily achievable?

-Determining if barrier removal is readily achievable is necessarily a case-by-case judgment.Factors to consider include:
+Determining if barrier removal is readily achievable is necessarily a case-by-case judgment.
+Factors to consider include:
 1. The nature and cost of the action;
 2. The overall financial resources of the site or sites involved; the number of persons employed at the site; the effect on expenses and resources; legitimate safety